Albert Raby: CCCO formation

 Raby was a member of the Teachers for Integrated Schools and helped form the Coordinating Council of Community Organizations (CCCO) in 1962.
 In 1963, Raby assisted in organizing the Chicago Public School Boycott.
 TFIS selected him to be their delegate to the CCCO.
 On January 11, 1964, he was appointed the organization's convener (Anderson and Pickering 129).

 When the CCCO movement was officially launched, Raby became its co-chairman.

 As a member of the Agenda Committee, Raby assisted in choosing open housing as the initial campaign for the movement.
 Along with King in July 1966, he attended the initial meeting with Mayor Richard J. Daley where the demands of the movement were presented.
 Raby served as a leader of open housing marches, using his position as a local leader to draw upon those in Chicago communities affected by housing segregation.

 Later career

+In 1969, Raby was elected as one of two delegates to the Illinois Constitutional Convention from the 24th legislative district in Chicago.
+He was endorsed in the election by the Independent Voters of Illinois, and was not backed by the Cook County Democratic Party.

-Raby was the Director of the Peace Corps in Ghana from 1979–1982.
+Raby was the Director of the Peace Corps in Ghana from 1979 to 1982.
 Afterwards, he returned to Chicago and was the campaign manager for Harold Washington's successful mayoral campaign in 1983.
 Washington appointed him to head the City of Chicago's Commission on Human Relations in May 1983.